-The pools are governed by a board of directors of each pool which is comprised of one designated representative from each participating member.
-Executive committees are elected for each pool and are responsible for conducting the business affairs of each pool.
+The Pool is governed by a Cooperative Board, which is comprised of one designated representative from each participating member and a six-member Executive Board.
+Five members elected by the Cooperative Board and the ESD Superintendent comprise the Executive Board.
+ESD #123 is responsible for conducting the business affairs of the Pool.